Commercial MEP Engineering Design Services Across All 50 States

 Your MEP Engineering Fee Estimate

-MEP engineering — Mechanical, Electrical, and Plumbing — is the engineering design discipline responsible for the systems that make a commercial building functional, comfortable, safe, and code-compliant.
-While architectural design defines the building's form and spatial layout, MEP engineering defines how the building actually operates: how it's heated and cooled, how power is distributed, how water flows in and waste flows out.
+Commercial MEP engineering — Mechanical, Electrical, and Plumbing — is the discipline responsible for the systems that make a commercial building functional, comfortable, safe, and code-compliant.
+MEP systems represent 40–60% of total construction cost on most commercial projects and 60–80% of long-term operating energy use.
+Where architecture defines a building’s form, MEP engineering defines how it operates.

 Mechanical, Electrical & Plumbing Engineering